Clinical Chair in Gynaecology

 I am a member of the CSG which meet regularly to oversee the undergraduate teaching program in all years (1-5) in Aberdeen and Inverness.

-I have been an external examiner for PHD student.
+I have been an external examiner for PHD and M.Sc. students.

 During my current post I have previously supervised year-5 SpR(s) in their urodynamics ATSM/ Benign Gynaecology ATSM for completion.